 The user has now come to the realization that they have crossed paths with better players with more powerful armor and weapons.
 They thought the game was fair and balanced, but it wasn't.
 Amidst the chaos, they realized a trend.
 They kept dying to that same person with a specific load out.

-Curious by some of their prey's choice of setups, they've now started researching some of the best PVP Setups in Destiny 2.
+Curious by their nemeses's choice of setups, they've now started researching some of the best PVP Setups in Destiny 2.
 This is often referred to as the "Meta" of the game.
 Their choices are Reddit and YouTube; until my product starts to mess with the natural waters.

 When creating a project like this, my brain sometimes starts firing on all cylinders.
 Ideas come and go, so it's very important for me to get my ideas out and onto something that I can see, visually.
 Often, I'll expand upon these ideas as my projects go along.